ahmed-musallam/syrupjs/README.md

 ## Enter syrupjs!
 syrupjs publishes native JS events such as `click` with a custom name.
 Components can subscribe to the event and react accordingly.

 > Syrup's pub/sub is enabled by the amazingly minuscule [jquery-tiny-pubsub](https://github.com/cowboy/jquery-tiny-pubsub)
+> The syrup js embeds `jquery-tiny-pubsub`

 ## Example